-1.2.5 Strategies to deliver an integrated network of prosperous regional communities regional city hub is in place. upgrade and revitalise the town's central business district to attract investment in sectors that are strategically positioned to grow. by plan for appropriate facilities in the central has raised incomes and living standards for all prosperous regional towns and communities with strong service links to a vibrant regional city hub is in place.
-Employment Alliance, we will work with the Shire of Waroona's population will continue to grow (depending on increasin urban development). a. identify community and business initiatives to upgrade and revitalise the town's central business district to attract investment in sectors that are strategically positioned to grow. b. plan for appropriate facilities in the central business districts of Waroona and Preston Beach to meet growth needs. c. host business growth events to assist people considering establishing new businesses. d. support the Chamber of Commerce in encouraging the establishment of new businesses and supporting existing businesses. e. promote availability of serviced land for Objectives Strategies Aspirational targets underpin new and/or expanded growth. prosperous regional towns and communities with strong service links to a vibrant Employment Alliance, we will work with the Shire of Waroona to: a. identify community and business initiatives to upgrade and revitalise the town's central business district to attract investment in sectors that are strategically positioned to grow. b. plan for appropriate facilities in the central business districts of Waroona and Preston Beach to meet growth needs. c. host business growth events to assist people considering establishing new businesses. d. support the Chamber of Commerce in encouraging the establishment of new businesses and supporting existing businesses. e. promote availability of serviced land for residential, commercial and industrial use to Waroona's population will continue to grow (depending on increasing urban development).
+1.2.5 Strategies to deliver an integrated network of prosperous regional communities regional city hub is in place. a.
+Identify Community and business initiatives to upgrade and revitalise the town's central business district to attract investment in sectors that are strategically positioned to grow. b. plan for appropriate facilities in the central business districts of Waroona and Preston Beach to meet growth needs. c. host business growth events to assist people considering establishing new businesses. d. support the Chamber of Commerce in encouraging the establishment of new businesses and supporting existing businesses. e. promote availability of serviced land for has raised incomes and living standards for all prosperous regional towns and communities with strong service links to a vibrant regional city hub is in place.
+Employment Alliance, we will work with the Shire of Waroona to: a. identify community and business initiatives to upgrade and revitalise the town's central business district to attract investment in sectors that are strategically positioned to grow. b. plan for appropriate facilities in the central business districts of Waroona and Preston Beach to meet growth needs. c. host business growth events to assist people considering establishing new businesses. d. support the Chamber of Commerce in encouraging the establishment of new businesses and supporting existing businesses. e. promote availability of serviced land for Objectives Strategies Aspirational targets residential, commercial and industrial use to underpin new and/or expanded growth. prosperous regional towns and communities with strong service links to a vibrant Employment Alliance, we will work with the Shire of Waroona to: a. identify community and business initiatives to upgrade and revitalise the town's central business district to attract investment in sectors that are strategically positioned to grow. b. plan for appropriate facilities in the central business districts of Waroona and Preston Beach to meet growth needs. c. host business growth events to assist people considering establishing new businesses. d. support the Chamber of Commerce in encouraging the establishment of new businesses and supporting existing businesses. e. promote availability of serviced land for residential, commercial and industrial use to Waroona's population will continue to grow (depending on increasing urban development).
 By 2050, the Shire of Waroona's local economy